 It is important for students to plan ahead and to develop a realistic budget for their study program expenses as well as weekend travel.
 An estimated budget for the cost of the program is given to the students at the time of application to help with this planning process.

 It will be important to talk about how often you will communicate and when.
 With email, Facebook and Twitter, it will be easy to be in touch electronically.
 By phone, there will be some planning necessary because of telephone access, time difference, and cost.
 Students who intend to take their cell phones with them are encouraged to check with their plan carrier about access and cost in the host country.
 Students will also have the option to purchase a phone in-country.
 Students will receive more information during orientation about the specifics of internet and telephone access.

 Sometimes students spend too much time on the internet and the telephone and miss out on so much of what the host culture has to offer.
 It is our recommendation that you talk with your student prior to departure and develop a reasonable communication schedule.

 You will, undoubtedly, want to know that your student arrived in the host country safely.
 Sometimes it is not possible for the students to contact home immediately.
 An agreement that a phone call or email within 48 hours of arrival is reasonable.
 Keep a copy of your students' flight itinerary and track the flight's departure/arrival on-line to know that the plane has landed.

 You are most likely aware of how savvy students are on the internet so you will have easy access to pictures and blogs relaying adventures and daily life abroad.
 Staying in touch is so easy.

 Orientation for Students

-The Office of Study Abroad will provide students with orientation information both on-line and in orientation meetings.
+The Office of Study Abroad will provide students with orientation information.
 Please encourage your student to take advantage of every opportunity offered to prepare to study abroad.

-We want you to be involved in your student's study abroad experience, while also allowing him or her to handle planning and preparations independently.
+We want you to be involved in your student's study abroad experience, while also allowing them to handle planning and preparations independently.